UoB-COMSM0166/2025-group-16/README.md

 #### 2. Randomized Machine Attacks

-In another map, AI-controlled machines will launch random attacks, forcing players to stay vigilant.
+In another map, AI-controlled machines will launch random attacks, requiring players to stay alert.

 - With robots actively attacking, players will no longer be able to distinguish between other players and robots by simply observing attack behavior.
 - This change increases the game’s challenge and unpredictability, making gameplay more dynamic and engaging.